 Creating desktop GUIs is another application of Python.
 Python is also used in the programming of desktop applications.
 Its Tkinter library helps with the development of UIs.
 Kivy, wxWidgets, PyQt, etc., are used to build applications on several platforms.

-It should not come as a surprise that embedded systems development also has uses of Python.
+It should not come as a surprise that embedded systems development also has used Python.
 Engineers and students are rapidly becoming familiar with Python programming.
 Maker movement and Raspberry Pi can be considered to be the reasons for Python’s popularity.
-The language itself being very flexible and easy to learn, has led to the application of Python in microcontroller-based environments as well.
+The language itself is very flexible and easy to learn has led to the application of Python in microcontroller-based environments as well.
 Python helps to perform high-level applications on smaller devices since it is used to develop Embedded C software.

 Simplifying the software development process for complex apps is one of the applications of Python.
 Developers implement SCons for the purpose of building control.
 They carry out automated continuous compilation and testing by using Buildbot and Apache Gump.
 Bug tracking and project management are done with Roundup and Trac.
-Data analysis and visualization are also possible through Python simplifying the custom solution process.
+Data visualization and analysis are also possible through Python simplifying the custom solution process.

 Drop all your questions in our Python Community and start a discussion.

 Business applications are significantly different from web applications.
 Business applications serve the requirements of organizations rather than individual users.
 Organizations prefer Python due to their need for application scalability, extensibility, and readability.
 Tryton and Odoo are good examples of platforms that aid in developing such business applications.